Jo Darr Gya Woh Marr Gya: Cast

 The film was released in the summer of 1995 and earned major revenue for its production studio.
 It was directed by Iqbal Kashmiri.

+Soundtrack

 Reception

 The film did well at the box office by completing 66 weeks in theaters.
 Jo Darr Gaya Wo Mar Gaya was initially regarded as bold enough to be banned by some film critics.
 The film is an adaptation of the 1992 American thriller Consenting Adults, directed by Alan J. Pakula.